vranki/hemppa/README.md

 File uploads, joins, leaves or other special events are not (yet) handled.
 Contributions welcome.

 Relaybots are stupid.
 Please prefer real Matrix bridges to this.
 Sometimes there's no alternative.

+### Printing

+With this module you can set up a room to print any uploaded files on a specified printer.
+The printer must be visible to bot via CUPS.

+Commands (all can be done by bot owner only):

+* !printing list - Lists available printers and their rooms
+* !printing setroomprinter [printername] - Assignes given printer to this room
+* !printing rmroomprinter - Deletes printer from this room

+The module sends the files to CUPS for printing so please see CUPS documentation on what works and what doesn't.

+Tested formats: PDF, JPG, PNG

+SVG files are printed as text currently, avoid printing them.

+This module is disabled by default.

 ## Bot setup